-CGenFF 2.3.0 allows halogen atoms to be treated with lonepairs giving them directionality in polar interaction.
-Such force field improvements are included in SILCS simulations from version 2020.1 and probing halogen-protein interaction can be acheived using a set of halogenated probes.
+The CHARMM General Force Field CGenFF v.2.3.0+ allows halogen atoms to be treated with lonepairs to achieve directionality in polar interactions.
+These force field improvements are included in SILCS simulations from version 2020.1 of the SilcsBio software, and halogen-protein interactions can be determined using a set of halogenated probes in SILCS simulations.

-To include halogenated probes in your simulation, add halogen=true keyword in your command.
+To include halogenated probes in your simulation, add the halogen=true keyword: